Ammar-Raneez/Tasks_Api_CDK/README.md

 3. **Caching**: External API responses are cached in MongoDB with TTL.
 4. **MongoDB Atlas**: Can scale horizontally for database needs.
 5. **Rate Limiting**: Implemented to prevent abuse.

+## Limitations

+Areas that require addressing:

+1. This system utilizes MongoDB instead of DynamoDB due to budget constraints.
+2. Test cases are very limited and needs improvement.

 ## Future Improvements